legentz/angular-notify-input/README.md

-## Angular-notify-input
+## Angular-notify-input (directive)

-Do not use watchers.
-In this case $broadcast was used to reach the goal to update a field on-blur and execute a callback.
+Do not use $watch!
+In this case was used $broadcast to reach the goal to update one or more field onChange and execute a callback (if needed).
+Check the example.
-Custom directive: <b>react-to</b>